jemissik/fetch3_nhl/docs/roadmap.rst

 In progress:
 ------------
 - Examples for exploring model output
-- Changes for more user-friendly input parameters: Some current parameters will be removed, and replaced with more commonly-measured parameters
 - Code refactoring
 - Better documentation of model inputs, outputs, and units